dfki-ric/docker_image_development/image_setup/02_workspace_image/Readme.md

 # Build workspace image

+_WARNING: Before you can set up the workspace image, the base image has to be pushed._

 Workspace images contain pre-installed libraries of specific projects (not shared as commonly as the ones installed in the base_images)

 You need to adapt the Dockerfile to the needs of your project: